 - Developmental issues (adjustment to college, life transitions, spiritual concerns, identity development (including transgender))

 - Body image and mild to moderate eating and exercise concerns

 Issues Commonly Referred to Community Resources

-- Students who need specialized services NOT available through the EMU Counseling Center as indicated by:
+Students who need specialized clinical services which are NOT available through the EMU Counseling Center are:

-- Request for psychological evaluation to assess for the presence of learning disorders, to grant housing accommodations (e.g. single room, emotional support animal), or for the purpose of employment clearance or other nonacademic purpose
+- Psychological testing/evaluation to assess for the presence of learning disorders, to grant housing accommodations (e.g. single room, emotional support animal), or for the purpose of employment clearance or other nonacademic purpose

 - Services to fulfill requirements for pre-adjudication and/or court-mandated mental health treatment or assessment.

 - Intensive or long term care needed more often than the schedule allows or is

 beyond the scope of the university academic calendar